eitanste/Biking-right/README.md

 ## Table of Contents
  - Prerequisites
  - Installation
--Usage
+ - Usage
-Contributing
+ - Contributing

 ## Prerequisites
 To use this project, you will need:

-An Arduino board (tested on Arduino Uno R3)
+1. An Arduino board (tested on Arduino Uno R3)
-Two pressure sensors (tested with FS-05)
+2. Two pressure sensors (tested with FS-05)
-Python 3.x installed on your computer
+3. Python 3.x installed on your computer
 Pygame library for Python 3.x installed on your computer (Optional) A 3D printed STL adapter for mounting the sensors on the pedals, which can improve performance.
 *Note: If you don't have the 3D printed adapter, you can still mount the sensors on the pedals using other methods, such as zip ties or tape.